Rolayet/GWAS-GBD/README.md

-Project Title: The Gap Between the Research We Do and the Research the World Needs: A Focus on Genome-Wide Association Studies
+# Project Title: GBD-GWAS

 # Project Plan:

-## A. Mapping GBD Health Outcomes and Risk Factors to Ontologies in OLS.
-A copy of the file is attached here as well, named "GDB.csv".

-Update: For those entries with NA values, broader EFO terms have been used alternatively.

 ## B. Adding the Impact Factor to the GWAS Catalog
 Impact factors were searched using Clarivate and/or journal websites.

 ### Update: In the GWAS file, there are 915 unique journal names.
-Among these journals, 27 have no impact factors (i.e., the impact factors were not found in either Clarivate or the journal website, or the journal is discontinued).
+Among these journals, 28 unique have no impact factors (i.e., the impact factors were not found in either Clarivate or the journal website, or the journal is discontinued).
+** for discussion **: In total, there will be 199 rows in the attention dataset with NA values.
+In R, for calculation purposes, those rows were given a value of zero.
+Could this have an impact when we multiply by impact factors*n

 Due to the large size of the file, it is added to the notebook and can be accessed by clicking on this link: https://uob-my.sharepoint.com/:o:/r/personal/ih23257_bristol_ac_uk/Documents/Notebooks/GBD%20Terms%20mapping?d=wf240cee12e054a798cf8e8f4d69a8985&csf=1&web=1&e=OfNvfr